 100 East Pratt Street.
 This Class A Office Building is located in downtown Baltimore, Maryland.
-According to Colliers Pinkard, at June 30, 1997, the first tier of the downtown Baltimore Class A office market (which includes this Property) had an availability rate of 8.6% and average asking rents of \$24.83 per square foot.
+According to Colliers Pinkard, at June 30, 1997, the first tier of the downtown Baltimore Class A office market (which includes this Property) had an availability rate of 8.6% and an average asking rent of \$24.83 per square foot.
 The largest tenant at this Property is T. Rowe Price.

 875 Third Avenue.
 This Class A Office Building is located in the East Side submarket of midtown Manhattan on Third Avenue between 52nd and 53rd Streets.
 According to Insignia/ESG, at September 30, 1997, the East Side submarket had an availability rate of 12.6% and an average asking rent of \$36.95 per square foot.
 Principal tenants at this Property include Debevoise & Plimpton and Instinet Corporation.
+The Company satisfied \$25 million of the purchase price for this Property through the issuance of 890,869 restricted OP Units.

 Riverfront Plaza.
 The Company has entered into a purchase and sale agreement to acquire this Class A Office Building in Richmond, Virginia.
 According to Harrison & Bates, at September 30, 1997, the Richmond Class A office market had an availability rate of 5.0% and an average asking rent of \$20.84 per square foot.
-Primary tenants at this Property include Hunton & Williams and Wheat First Butcher Singer, Inc. While the Company anticipates closing on this acquisition in January 1998, there can be no assurances that the Company will acquire this property in January 1998, or at all.
+Primary tenants at this Property include Hunton & Williams and Wheat First Butcher Singer, Inc. While the Company anticipates completing its acquisition of this property in January 1998, there can be no assurances that the Company will acquire this property in January 1998, or at all.